Huzderu/tic_tac_toe/README.md

 # tic_tac_toe
-A tic tac toe game in Python with custom size board and a scoreboard
+A tic tac toe game in Python with custom size board and a scoreboard using Itertools library